 When assessing the adequacy of the level of protection, the Commission shall take into account, in particular, the elements described in Article 45.2, including the rule of law, respect for human rights and fundamental freedoms, the existence and effective functioning of one or more independent supervisory authorities in the third-party country, etc.

 What if there is no matching decision?

 Not all countries in the world are subject to an adequacy decision.
 The GDPR has therefore provided for “fallback mechanisms” that allow for “appropriate safeguards” to be put in place for such data transfers.
-The absence of an adequacy decision does not therefore make the transfer impossible.
+The absence of an adequate decision does not make the transfer impossible.

 Article 46 of the GDPR states that the Data Controller, or Data Processor, may transfer personal data to a third-party country if appropriate safeguards are provided.

 These appropriate safeguards can be of various kinds: